CodePioneer2/Drawboard/README.md

 ## Help

-Any advise for common problems or issues.
 ```
 Make sure you are opening index.html and all the files are in same location.
 ```

 ## Authors

-Contributors names and contact info

 CodePioneer2
 Twitter (LINK)